krishabbashyal/project-dashboard/README.md

 # collaboration-software-dashboard
 An HTML and CSS dashboard website that utilizes the CSS grid to make a template for the application's dashboard.
 A prototype webpage of another web application that I am working on.

+Changes to make: Responsive design for class screens and phones.